Pizzahawaiii/PizzaWorldBuffs/README.md

-/wb header <1 or 0>    1 to show PizzaWorldBuffs header, 0 to hide it /wb dmf <1 or 0>       1 to show Darkmoon Faire location, 0 to hide it /wb all <1 or 0>       1 to show timers for both factions, 0 to only show timers for your faction /wb sharing <1 or 0>   1 to enable timer sharing between you and other players, 0 to only see your
+/wb header <1 or 0>    1 to show PizzaWorldBuffs header, 0 to hide it /wb dmf <1 or 0>       1 to show Darkmoon Faire location, 0 to hide it /wb all <1 or 0>       1 to show timers for both factions, 0 to only show timers for your faction /wb tents <1 or 0>     1 to show tent locations on the world map, 0 to hide them /wb sharing <1 or 0>   1 to enable timer sharing between you and other players, 0 to only see your
                        own timers and not share them with anyone /wb logout <1 or 0>    1 to log out automatically after receiving the next buff, 0 to stay logged in